minskylab/blob/README.md

 └── hello.tsx
 ```

-Or, if you want bootstrap a new entire project with nextjs and typescript, you can do it with the following command:
+Or, if you want to bootstrap a new Next.js project with TypeScript, you can do so with the following command:

 ```bash
 blob do "bootstrap a new nextjs project"
 ```

-The result will be:
+This will result in the following file structure:

 ```
 nextjs-starter/